aws-solutions-library-samples/guidance-for-attachment-management-to-aws-cloud-wan/README.md

 ## Running the Guidance

 Once the Guidance has been deployed , when the user creates a spoke VPC in a user account , you can see that the VPC is automatically associated with the correct segment in the Cloud WAN core network if it adheres to the IP addressing plan.
-VPC which doesnot follow the business requirements , it will be associated with quarantine segment which prevents any communication with other networks.
+If the spoke VPC created  doesnot adhere the business requirements , it will be automatically associated with quarantine segment which prevents any communication with other networks.

 ## Cleanup